Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Introduction

 \section{Introduction}

 Unmanned Aerial Vehicles (UAVs), referred to as drones, can organize themselves into swarms, fostering collaboration and efficiency in sensor data collection within Smart Cities.
-With their mobility, autonomy, and diverse sensors, drones have been widely used in several applications, such as monitoring traffic congestion~\cite{barmpounakis2020new}, mapping natural disasters~\cite{deng2020two} and smart agriculture~\cite{liu2024complex}.
+With their mobility, autonomy, and intelligence, drones have been widely used in several applications, such as monitoring traffic congestion~\cite{barmpounakis2020new}, mapping natural disasters~\cite{deng2020two} and smart agriculture~\cite{liu2024complex}.
 Despite these advantages, drones are constrained by limited battery capacity, which impacts their spatio-temporal coverage.
-This limitation necessitates sophisticated autonomous control systems and precise task assignment within drone swarms.
-This involves the assignment of different sensing tasks to each drone while meeting the sensing requirements, drone capabilities and constraints~\cite{poudel2022task}.
-Recently, scholars have solved the NP-hard combinatorial optimization problem of task assignment for spatio-temporal sensing, using evolutionary algorithms ranging from genetic algorithms to swarm intelligence methods~\cite{poudel2022task,zhou2020uav}.
-To enhance robustness and minimize the effects of individual drone failures, distributed optimization approaches have been introduced.
-These approaches allow drones to autonomously self-organize and self-assign tasks in a decentralized manner, preserving the autonomy of individual drones.
-However, these distributed approaches are reactive to the current state of the environment rather than proactive to address long-term operational challenges strategically.
+This limitation necessitates sophisticated autonomous control systems and precise task allocation within drone swarms.
+This involves the allocation of different sensing tasks to each drone while meeting the sensing requirements, drone capabilities and constraints~\cite{poudel2022task}.
+Recently, scholars have solved the NP-hard combinatorial optimization problem of assigned sensing tasks by drone swarms, using task allocation algorithms ranging from genetic algorithms to swarm intelligence methods~\cite{poudel2022task,zhou2020uav}.

-Strategic foresight in navigation and sensing is crucial for optimizing drone operations in dynamic environments, significantly influenced by flying directions and future sensor data requirements.
-For example, drones aware of an expected increase in traffic can proactively fly to those areas, improving tasks such as vehicle detection, even if the short-term benefits are not evident.
-This "slower is faster" effect emphasizes the importance of long-term planning for overall effectiveness in drone sensing.
-To address long-term optimization, deep reinforcement learning (DRL) has been introduced, utilizing the Bellman equation to consider cumulative rewards~\cite{cui2019multi}.
-DRL based on deep neural networks support drones, as heterogeneous agents, to manage complex state spaces and adapt to changing environments.

-However, traditional DRL approaches cannot scale well with a large number of agents and extended time spans due to the curse of dimensionality.
-With more agents, coordinating them becomes exponentially more complex, leading to computational challenges.
-Furthermore, DRL methods need to account of environmental uncertainties and the long-term consequences of agents' actions, which become increasingly complex as the time horizon extends.
-For example, drones often make flight path decisions over short intervals, such as seconds or minutes, but face significant challenges when required to adapt their policies for a long duration (e.g., a full day).
-Meanwhile, the extended operation is longer than the maximum flight time of drones, enabling them to return to a base station for recharging and depart from that place for the subsequent task.
-The selection of these recharging places constraints the drones' flight ranges, which in turn affects their sensing performance.